JeremyCade/jeremycade.github.io/_posts/2015-02-12-fixing-virtualenv-after-a-python-upgrade.md

 categories: python osx homebrew
 ---

 Do you manage your OS X Python installation with Homebrew?
-Have you recently upgrade Python?
+Have you recently upgraded Python?

 In my case it was a Python 3 point release; from 3.4.2 to 3.4.3.
 The downside is that this is enough to invalidate virtualenv's symbolic links.